iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     ESC Input Parameter For 5% Throttle Command

-Now that the module is armed, any new throttle commands sent using the *ESC Input* parameter will change how it is spinning.
+Now that the module is armed, any new throttle commands sent using the *ESC Input* parameter will change how it spins.
 For example, setting *ESC Input* to 0.1 should set the module to spin with a drive voltage of 1V.
 This is because the module is in Voltage mode with a *Max Volts* of 10V, so a
 10% throttle command commands 1V.
 Confirm that the module is spinning counter-clockwise, matching the direction that was configured previously.

 For more information on how to configure the module to properly interpret throttle commands, see the :ref:`manual_throttle` section of the Feature Reference
 Manual.
 For more information on arming and disarming the module, refer to the :ref:`manual_advanced_arming` section of the Feature Reference Manual.

 If the module is spinning as expected, set the *Coast* parameter to stop the module.
-Now, you can move on to setting up the flight controller.
+With your module configured to spin, you must now set up your flight controller to send proper commands.

 Ardupilot and Mission Planner Configuration and Testing
 =======================================================